What is Cystic fibrosis (CF)?

 Although there is no cure for cystic fibrosis, there are various treatments available that may help to relieve symptoms and reduce the risk of complications.

-- Lung Transplant – A lung transplant surgery may be necessary when someone with cystic fibrosis has severe breathing problems.
+Lung Transplant – A lung transplant procedure may be necessary when someone with cystic fibrosis has severe breathing problems.
 In some cases, both lungs may need to be replaced.
 This can lead to serious complications after surgery, including pneumonia.

 A person with Cystic fibrosis has trouble absorbing proteins, fats, and vitamins A, D, E, and K and physicians may recommend antacids, multivitamins, and a diet high in fibre and salt.
 You must do the following if you have cystic fibrosis: